A Convergent Generalized Krylov Subspace Method for Compressed Sensing MRI Reconstruction with Gradient-Driven Denoisers: Proposed Method

 \subsection{Discussion}

 The dominant computations at each iteration in~\Cref{alg:NGKS} involve computing $\nabla f(\uvx)$, $\umA\uvx$ and $\umA^\HTrans\uvx$ once, and the overall computational cost per iteration is lower than that of the methods proposed in~\cite{hurault2021gradient,hong2025CQNPMCSMRI} that require dozens of evaluations of $\umA\uvx$ and $\umA^\HTrans\uvx$ per iteration.
 Apart from computational efficiency, \PropM requires additional memory, because it must store $\umV_k$ and $\umA\umV_k$.
 Thus, \PropM may become memory-prohibitive for very large-scale problems.
 A practical heuristic to address this challenge is to use a restart strategy, in which we cyclically set $\umV_k = \uvx_{k+1}/\|\uvx_{k+1}\|$.
-This not only reduces the memory usage but also lowers the computational cost.
-Moreover, in practice, there is no guarantee that a column-orthogonal matrix $\umV_{k+1}$ can always be constructed from $\uvr_k$, since $\|\tilde{\uvr}_k\|$ may be zero.
+This not only reduces the memory usage but also lowers the computational cost. \MRcb{Algorithmically, when a restart is triggered, this is equivalent to rerunning \Cref{alg:NGKS} with $\uvx_{k+1}$ as the new initial value and $\umV_1 = \uvx_{k+1} / \|\uvx_{k+1}\|$.} Moreover, in practice, there is no guarantee that a column-orthogonal matrix $\umV_{k+1}$ can always be constructed from $\uvr_k$, since $\|\tilde{\uvr}_k\|$ may be zero.
 The restart strategy typically helps to escape such a situation.
 However, in our experimental settings, we never found that $\|\tilde{\uvr}_k\|= 0$.
 We leave the study of restart strategies to future work.

 The following convergence analysis shows that \PropM is guaranteed to monotonically decrease the cost function value every iteration.
 Thus, it is safe to set $K = \texttt{Max\_Iter}$ in practice.
 However, the convergence rate of the cost function values to a minimum remains unclear since we cannot guarantee that $\umV_k$ will span the entire image space after a finite number of iterations.
 To better characterize the convergence rate of the cost values, we introduce step~\ref{alg:NGKS:V_k:I} in~\Cref{alg:NGKS}.
 This addition allows us to explicitly quantify the cost convergence after $K$ iterations.